ArduPilot/ardupilot_wiki/common/source/docs/common-zed.rst

 .. note::

-   This is an experimental feature planned for release in Copter-3.5.
+   This is an feature was released in Copter-3.5.

 ..  youtube:: ze3zs9Bhm98
     :width: 100%